CowDogMoo/warpgate/blueprints/attack-box/packer_templates/README.md

 ## Building Docker Images

-This will build Docker images for both `amd64` and `arm64` platforms.
+This builds Attack Box Docker images for `amd64` and `arm64`, installs prerequisites, and provisions using Ansible roles.

 **Command:**